Equity, diversity and inclusion

 To date, our initiatives have included:

-- introducing a retrospective author name change policy.
+- Introducing a retrospective author name change policy.

-- facilitating the use of non-Western characters in author names on publications.
+- Facilitating the use of non-Western characters in author names on publications.

-- including EDI as a regular agenda item at Editor meetings, and working towards increased diversity among our editor teams and on our Editorial Boards.
+- Including EDI as a regular agenda item at Editor meetings, and working towards increased diversity among our Editor teams and on our Editorial Boards.

-All of our content is freely available to researchers from lower-income countries through the HINARI Research4Life initiative.
-In 2021 we signed a landmark agreement with Electronic Information for Libraries (EIFL), which enables corresponding authors in developing and transition economy countries to publish Open Access research articles in our three hybrid journals without paying an article processing charge (APC); we will be extending this agreement to include our fully Open Access titles journals (Disease Models & Mechanisms and Biology Open) from 2024.
-In addition, these two journals grant full APC waivers to corresponding authors based in lower-income countries.
+Under their Open Access Equity policy, our fully Open Access title journals, Disease Models & Mechanisms and Biology Open, grant full APC waivers to corresponding authors based in low and lower-middle income countries.
 Authors who genuinely have no funds to cover APCs may also apply for a full or partial waiver on the basis of financial hardship.

 Our charitable grants